-You have a few things to consider here: your hearth, your wetback pipes, and your surround (brick, block, etc).
-This all assumes that all preparatory work has already been done, in terms of shielding any combustible walls, if required, as laid out in our installation specifications.
+You have a few things to consider here: your hearth, your water jacket pipes, and your surround (brick, block, etc).
+This all assumes that all preparatory work has already been done, in terms of shielding any combustible walls, if required, as laid out in our Installation Specifications.

 The most ideal situation is that you have your floor all down, and your hearth is recessed in, level with it as we recommend in our install specs.
-This way you can just extent your floor protection over the heath as well, remove rollers from beneath the stove, push the stove directly back over the hearth and off the floor protection into the final position (more on that later).
+This way you can just extend your floor protection over the heath as well, remove rollers from beneath the stove, push the stove directly back over the hearth and off the floor protection into the final position (more on that later).

-Less ideal is for your floor to have not yet be laid (eg: new, in-progress kitchen as above), so your hearth will be sticking up from what’s there.
+Less ideal is for your floor to have not yet be laid (eg: new, in-progress kitchen), so your hearth will be sticking up from what’s currently there.
 Not too much of a problem, as we can get around it easily enough: just put down some extra ply/floor protection so you end up at the same level as the hearth, and do as above.

 Least ideal is that your floor is down and your hearth is down too, but wasn’t recessed in to the floor.
-We can get around this in exactly the same way we got around the floor not being laid, but the end result leaves a hearth sticking up above your floor with doesn’t look the best, interferes with sweeping, and can stub toes, and perhaps most importantly leaves you with a little ledge in a working area around which you are likely to be carrying lots of nice hot food in the future!
+We can get around this in exactly the same way we got around the floor not being laid, but the end result leaves a hearth sticking up above your floor with doesn’t look the best, interferes with sweeping, can stub toes, and perhaps most importantly leaves you with a little ledge in a working area around which you are likely to be carrying lots of nice hot food in the future!

 What you don’t want at all is to be pushing the stove in, then laying a hearth that’s not recessed and so sits both above the level of the floor and up against the front of the stove – it’s a totally avoidable situation, looks bad and creates problems for you should you ever want to slide your stove out.
 Just don’t do it.

 As the ash hearth only needs to extend in front of the stove (by at least 300 mm) in the case of the Homewood Heritage, Homewood Matriarch and Homewood Companion without legs, you have a few options for what you’re going to be permanently sitting your stove on, beyond and level with the hearth.
-You can run your hearth tiles right to the back (this is what you must do if it is a Homewood Companion on legs), and simply sit the stove on that – or seeing as those are tiles that will never be seen: run plain, cheaper tiles of the same thickness right back instead.
+You can just run your hearth right to the back (this is what you must do if it is a Companion on legs), and simply sit the stove on that – or seeing as those are tiles that will never be seen: run plain, cheaper tiles of the same thickness right back instead.

 Alternatively, and often better, you can just put it on three steel strips (flatbar of the appropriate thickness) that end flush at the same height as the hearth tiles.
-Run them front to back: one in the middle and the other two near the edges.
+Run these front to back: one in the middle and the other two near the edges.
 This option is probably going to be cheaper still, functions just the same, and won’t even be noticeable (provided you allow your hearth enough width so that when the stove is right back it still sits on about 5 mm of hearth tiles at the front).
 It will be really easy to slide the stove back on these strips too; you can even grease them up in preparation.

 Your hearth doesn’t have to be tiles, of course; it can be any heat resistant material of the size specified in our installation info – but tiles look nice.

-Assuming your Homewood is going to connect to your hot water system, it will have wetback pipe connections.
-With side wetback pipes you’re fine at this stage, as you’ll not be planning to run them straight through the wall behind, so will have other plans all under control.
+Assuming your Homewood is going to connect to your hot water system, it will have water jacket pipe connections.
+With side pipes you’re fine at this stage, as you’ll not be planning to run them straight through the wall behind, so will have other plans all under control.

-However, if you did opt for a stove with rear wetback pipes that you intend to have penetrate the wall behind, now (while the stove is off rollers, sitting at the same level as the hearth and lined up with the final resting spot) is a good time to involve your plumber.
+However, if you did opt for a stove with back pipe connections that you intend to have penetrate the wall behind, now (while the stove is off rollers, sitting at the same level as the hearth and lined up with the final resting spot) is a good time to involve your plumber.

 Get him to drill the holes for the pipes through the wall (and any brickwork/shielding/etc) while the stove sits out in front.
 This way he can confirm measurements, visually line them up, make any required adjustments, and drill.
-If the stove is being pushed right back to the point where the plumber isn’t going to have access to the pipe connections at the rear of the stove, this is when he will want to fit on extensions to our wetback pipes; extensions that will go through the wall behind and give him something to work with out the other side of the wall (or in the wall, with an access panel on the other side) once the stove gets shoved back.
+If the stove is being pushed right back to the point where the plumber isn’t going to have access to the pipe connections at the rear of the stove, this is when he will want to fit on extensions to our fittings; extensions that will go through the wall behind and give him something to work with out the other side of the wall (or in the wall, with an access panel on the other side) once the stove gets shoved back.
 If the stove is going to be left forward of the wall or shielding to allow plumbing access, you’ll need to leave an access gap of at least 100 mm.

 Pushing it back isn’t too difficult, but may involve a bit of extra muscle as you’re unable to make use of your trusty rollers and can’t really use levering any more either if it’s going into a tight fit.
 Lying on the floor, and pushing with your legs can help!
 For the Homewood Matriarch, if you lack enough people to budge it once off rollers, you could use a car jack or similar, pressing off of something solid to slide it backward into place.

-Pro tip: don’t make the mistake of sliding the stove back into a pre-bricked setting on something that isn’t going to stay underneath – you’re going to have an extremely hard time lifting the 400 kg stove if you don’t have lever access.
-This is where running steel strips instead of tiling beneath the stove’s install location works really well: smooth to run in on, and intended to be left beneath.
+Pro tip: don’t make the mistake of sliding the stove back into a pre-bricked setting on something that isn’t going to stay underneath – you’re going to have an extremely hard time lifting the 400 kg stove if you don’t have lever access!
+This is where running steel strips instead of tiling beneath the stove’s install location works really well: smooth to run in on, and intended to be left below there permanently.